fillumina/id-encryptor/README.md

     // serialized as an encrypted string
     @Encryptable
     Long encryptableLongValue = 1;

+    // uses a seed (2) to encrypt 1 as a different string than the previous
+    @Encryptable(2)
+    Long encryptableLongValue2 = 1;

     // serialized as an encrypted UUID with fieldId = 123
     @EncryptableLongAsUuid(123)